JHumphreys89/security_plus/domains/domain_one.md

 #### Whaling

 * A type of phishing targeted at high-level personnel such as senior executives.
-* CFO or other executives targetted through phishing or other methods.
+* CFO or other executives targeted through phishing or other methods.
 * Executives generally have direct access to corporate banking.

 #### Prepending